groth001/ThreatAlert/README.md

 python3 firebase-alert.py
 sudo snort -A fast -i eth0 -u snort -g snort -c /etc/snort/snort.conf
 ```
 Replace 'eth0' if necessary in the snort command with whatever interface you've set for the Raspberry Pi to connect to the router.
+You may run each of these as a background process and configure the Pi to start them upon booting up if desired.

 When a Snort alert is triggered, it will be automatically uploaded to the Cloud Firestone database via Node-Red and Python backend service.